 THIS POSITION REQUIRES AN ACTIVE US GOVERNMENT SECURITY CLEARANCE

-The Defense Trade Analyst Level II position supports the Department of State, Bureau of Political-Military Affairs, Directorate of Defense Controls (DDTC).
+The Defense Trade Analyst Level III position supports the Department of State, Bureau of Political-Military Affairs, Directorate of Defense Controls (DDTC).
 The DDTC works to ensure commercial exports of defense articles and defense services align with U.S. requirements and advance U.S. national security and foreign policy objectives.
-The Defense Trade Analyst Level II will work under general supervision using their knowledge of foreign policy, industrial and technological advances and existing U.S. Arms Export Control Act (ACEA) and the International Traffic in Arms Regulations (ITAR) to support the review of munitions export requests and approve, return without action, or deny license applications
+The Defense Trade Analyst Level III will work under general supervision using their knowledge of foreign policy, industrial and technological advances and existing U.S. Arms Export Control Act (ACEA) and the International Traffic in Arms Regulations (ITAR) to support the review of munitions export requests and approve, return without action, or deny license applications

 MAJOR DUTIES AND RESPONSIBILITIES:

 - Review, analyze, and evaluate cases in several commodity categories assigned to him/her (e.g., military electronics, arms and ammunition, aircraft, tanks, naval vessels, radar, and missiles) to identify all pertinent legal, policy, regulatory, and procedural considerations.
 Collect and analyze data and information provided by U.S. industry and available precedent cases